In photography, focal length is the distance in mm between the sensor and the point at which light rays converge to form an image.

 Wide-angle shots are best for capturing environmental scenes and large objects.
 Telephoto lenses, however, are good for close-ups of small objects, such as a bird in flight, flowers, or insects.

 Many photographers are searching for a telephoto lens that is at a fair price, especially if they want to take pictures of wildlife.
 Many photographers already own one of these lenses and want to extend the capabilities of their equipment.

 With this type of lens, the photographer can capture images that impact the viewer, giving the viewer a feeling like they are part of it.

 The telephoto lenses are also good for zooming in on distant objects such as wildlife and birds while they are flying or for other types of action shots.
 The telephoto lens has been around since the 1800s when it was called a “telescope”.

 Telescope lenses were quite expensive and heavy, but by the 1960s, the cost went down to make them affordable for amateur photographers.
 Today, we have many types of telephoto lenses available for any budget.

 The Canon EF 600mm f/4L IS II USM Lens is an excellent example of what today’s photographer has to work with when using a lens that gives you 600mm worth of zoom capability.
 This lens weighs 2 pounds 11 ounces and measures 10 inches long, making it easy to use.

 The focal length of a lens is its physical distance from the image plane.
 In 35 mm film cameras, it’s the distance between the rear nodal point of the lens and the sensor or film plane.

 The angle of view is the angular extent of a scene that can be captured in an image.
 A wide-angle lens has a small angle of view, while a telephoto lens has a large angle of view.

-There are two main categories of focal length: wide-angle and telephoto.
-The exact definitions vary depending on who you talk to, but the easiest way to identify them is by their angles of view.
+There are two major categories of focal length: wide-angle and telephoto.
+The exact definitions vary depending on who you talk to, but the easiest way to identify them is from their angles of view.